Build a Go Project

 The rest of this guide covers configuring Go projects in Travis CI.
 If you’re new to Travis CI please read our Onboarding and General Build configuration guides first.

-Specifying a Go version to use #
+Specify a Go version #

 You can use any tagged version of Go, a version with x